f0o/terranetes/README.md

       enable = true                         # Boolean to enable or disable Loadbalancer deployment type   = "lbaas"                      # Currently only 'lbaas' supported, later 'vm' and 'external' is also supported }
+    ingress = {
+      enable = true                         # Boolean to enable or disable ingress (might change or be depending on ingress roles) type   = "nginx-terranetes"           # Currently only 'nginx' and 'nginx-terranetes' supported, the latter is an adapted version of nginx ingress for role selction specs  = {}                           # Future use maybe }
   }
 }
 ```